LESSONS FROM THE ART STUDIO

 Failure often affects confidence and self-esteem.
 However, failure is not fatal.
 Giving your leaders the license to fail is a starting point.
 Creating a learner-centered approach to leader development can help the novice and the experienced team leader.
 Artists that persevere face their fear of failure.
 Failure in the art studio is guaranteed.
 Perfection is desired, but failure is acknowledged as part of the process.

 I’ve noticed far too many young leaders fearful of leaving their comfort zones, clinging to what is comfortable and secure.
 The art student is encouraged to venture out and explore new styles and tools.
-In the art studio it is folly to discount mistakes.
+In the art studio it is folly to discount mistakes and failure.

 In the art studio, students are confronted with reality.
 What they put on canvas is available for all to see.
 Sometimes the visible picture doesn’t match the artist’s heart and effort.
 Such moments can be both disheartening and empowering.
 Vulnerability is a vital part of learning to become an artist—and a team leader.